liip/LiipImagineBundle/Resources/doc/configuration.md

     default: `gd`

- - `formats` - optional list of image formats to which images may be converted to.

  - `filter_sets` - specify the filter sets that you want to define and use

 Each filter set that you specify has the following options: